Image by Rick Wyatt

 Flags that played their part in North American history

-My identifications have less to do with specifics of each flag's design ( I'll leave that to the experts at Flags of the World ), but is rather an attempt to give a little of the history that makes each of the flags unique.
-Thus, for the vexillologist, this website will be a disappointment, because it is more about the history that was happening while the flags were being used, rather than the flags themselves.
-Nevertheless, at last count, there are over 1800 historical flags divided into historical categories, illustrated, and identified on this site.
-How's that for compulsive?
+The flag identifications here have less to do with the specifics of each flag's design ( We'll leave that to the experts at Flags of the World ), but is rather an attempt to give a little of the history that makes each of the flags unique.
+Thus, for the vexillologist, this website might be a disappointment, because it is more about the history that was happening while the flags were being used, rather than the flags themselves.

 Why These Particular Flags

-Some of you may wonder why this site has such a strange combination of flags.
-Since some of my ancestors came from an area in Poland known as East Prussia, while others came from England, and since I live in the United States, I've included flags from all of these places.
-A Prussia page grew into a Germany page, etc. Then as I developed my flag history units, I began to expand into periods of U.S and World History and the collection kept growing.
-As the site grew, certain vexillologists contacted me and helped build on to the site, and it just continues to grow.
+This database began as a series of lesson plans about flags developed by a high school history teacher named Pete Loeser for his students.
+The first lesson was about an area in Poland known as East Prussia, then came England, and these were followed by lessons about different time periods in the United States.
+The database was meant to support these lesson plans.
+The Prussia page grew into a Germany page, etc. Then the collection kept growing.
+As the site grew, vexillologists became interested and helped him improve and build the site, and it just continued to grow.
 So basically, there is no real logical way to explain why some flags are included and some are not.
-It basically is just what I found or got interested in.
+It basically is just what Pete found or got interested in.
+Nevertheless, at last count, there are over 3000 historical flags on over 100 pages divided into historical categories or topics, illustrated, and identified in this database.

 Giving Credit for Flag Images and Research

-If you desire to use any of the flag images used on this site, I've added an "Artistic Credit & Contact Information" page.
-(You will find that if you place your cursor over any image on this site the artist's name will be revelled.)
-Most of the artist just want to be given credit for their excellent creations and give it freely as long as you are not using their work for commercial reasons.
+If you desire to use any of the flag images used on this site, we've added an "Artistic Credit & Contact Information" page.
+(You will find that if you place your cursor over any image on this site the artist's name will be revealed.)
+Most of the artists just want to be given credit for their excellent creations and give it freely as long as you are not using their work for commercial reasons.

-My research and text is also based largely on the expertise of others, and you may also use it as I have done, for educational or non-commercial projects.
+The research and text is also based largely on the expertise of others, and you may also use it as has been done here, for educational or non-commercial projects.

 Important Note: If an image ever fails to appear - refresh your page - they are all really there, but sometimes fail to load the first time because of computer timeouts.